An AbacusEducalc.net - HP Calculator

 37

 RPN works the same way.
 Take your new calculator and key in 25.
 Press the ENTER key to tell the calculator that you are finished keying this number.
 Now key in 12 and tell the calculator to add it to the previous number by pressing the + key.
 The result of 37 will immediately be displayed.
-Subtraction, multiplication and division all work the same way but with the -, ×, and ÷ keys substituted for the + key.
-Try it!

 Many functions require only one number.
 On an RPN calculator, you still enter the number and then press the operation key and see the result.
 (Many calculators that claim to be algebraic use the same method since it takes less keystrokes than real algebraic syntax.)
 For example, to compute the sine of 10 press 1 0 SIN and read the result.
 To compute e5 press 5 ex.

 Just remember that RPN calculators perform mathematical operations immediately when you press the operation keys so the number(s) must be entered first.
-There are no "pending operations" or precedence in RPN calculators.
+There are no ‘pending operations’ or precedence in RPN calculators.
 When multiple numbers must be entered in sequence, separate them with the ENTER key.

 Comparing RPN with Algebraic Methods